Stake on Polkadot

 What are nomination pools? keyboard_arrow_right

 Nomination pools are designed to permissionlessly allow stakers to pool their funds together and act as a single nominator account.
 Being able to participate with as little as 1 DOT allows more people to participate in the security and operation of the network.
+Nomination pools are a form of native staking that allow you to stake directly on the blockchain without the need for intermediary services.

 Most other networks have a minimum amount for staking natively, and third-party services offer solutions with lower entry barriers.